PolySync/kevlar-laces/README.md

 parts known during the last interaction with the Bitbucket or GitHub server are unchanged).

-The `securepush` subcommand will only push the currently checked out branch.
-It will also prompt for GPG signatures twice: first for the clearsign of the current metadata state for this branch, and second for the commit containing that metadata.
+The `securepush` subcommand will only push the specified branch, or else the currently checked out branch if none is specified.
+It will also prompt for GPG signatures
+twice: first for the clearsign of the current metadata state for this branch, and second for the commit containing that metadata.
 The `secure-push` command will also create the `rsl` branch if necessary.

 ```
 git secure-push
+git secure-push HEAD
+git secure-push HEAD:remote_branch
+git secure-push local_branch
+git secure-push local_branch:remote_branch
 ```